 - Open the Computer Management.

-- In Computer Management under Storage click Disk Management, which displays all drives and each of their file systems and other important information about the drives.
+- In Computer Management, under Storage, click Disk Management, which displays all drives and each of their file systems, as well as other important information about the drives.

 Determining file system in 3.x, 95, 98, and ME